Michoacán: Tourism

-The Zamora region is center of the city of the same name in an area known as the Purépecha Mesa.
-Pre-Hispanic language and customs are preserved here as well as a large number of crafts such as the pottery of Ptamban and the embroidery of Tarecuato.
+The Zamora region is in the northwestern part of the state in an area known as the Purépecha Mesa.
+Prehispanic languages and customs are preserved here as well as a large number of crafts such as the pottery of Ptamban and the embroidery of Tarecuato.
 The region is part of an area of Mexico known as the Bajío and has extensive agriculture, livestock and some industry.
 Regional dishes such as pigs' feet, breads baked in wood fired ovens, tamales, pozole and dishes made with avocados and corn are promoted here.
 Important towns outside of Zamora include Camécuaro, Orandiro, La Estancia and La Alberca.
 The city of Zamora is home to one of the oldest cultures in the west of Mexico which dates to about 1750 BCE, known as the Opeño.
 The Spanish city was founded as a military garrison.

-The Zitacuaro region contains approximately a half million hectares of conifer forests, but is best known as being part of the wintering grounds of the monarch butterfly.
+The Zitácuaro region contains approximately a half million hectares of conifer forests, but is best known as being part of the wintering grounds of the monarch butterfly.
 The area is filled with old mining towns as well as an important archaeological site.
 The region is home to the Mazahua and Otomi peoples, many of whom produce crafts such as blankets, rebozos and ceramics.
-The city of Zitacuaro is the site of an important battle during the French Intervention in Mexico, which gives it the title of "Heroic City".
+The city of Zitácuaro is the site of an important battle during the French Intervention in Mexico, which gives it the title of "Heroic City".
 Other important communities include Añgangueo, San Matias and Ciudad Hidalgo.
 The most important places to see monarch butterflies in the winter are in municipalities of Angangeo and Ocampo.
 The butterfly sanctuaries are called El Rosario, Cerro Campanario, Sierra Chincua and El Llanno de las Papas.
 In 2008, UNESCO declared this region part of a Monarch Butterfly Biosphere Reserve.

+In total, there are 10 Pueblos Mágicos in Michoacán, in chronological order these are: Pátzcuaro, Tlalpujahua, Cuitzeo, Salvador Escalante, Angangueo, Tacámbaro, Tzintzuntzan, Jiquilpan, Paracho, and most recently Cotija in 2023.